mariuszbyahoo/Calculator/README.md

 # Calculator
 Simple calculator written in Java with a GUI made in Java Swing.
-Uses BigDecimal to achieve a mathematical precision.
+Uses BigDecimal to achieve a mathematical precision
-As I do not have a big knowledge about Java Swing, this app may present a several exceptions which shouldn't occur when we run the last console-based double-powered version of a Calculator.
-"Translating the whole project" commit.

 +
 This program needs to make an each calculation step by step.
 For example: